 Students without a GPA through the junior year of high school will need to take a computer-based reading and math placement test.
-Students who have a high school diploma from out of state will need to take a computer-based math placement test.

 If you need the math and/or English test, or want to challenge your placement in English and/or math, you may schedule a placement test at any of our sites.